glitchheadgit/pipeline/README.md

     * bins classification

 All processes and their parameters can be found in subscripts/process.nf \
-All information about submodules - in according nf scripts
+All information about submodules - in according nf scripts.
+Each submodule can be launched on its own as separate script!

 ## Requirements